PLC-lang/rusty/book/src/libraries/external_functions.md

 To achive this, the called function must be defined in a `C` compatible API e.g. `extern "C"` blocks

+The interface of the function has to:
+- either be included in with the `-i` flag
-The interface of the function has to be declared in `ST` using the `@EXTERNAL` keyword.
+- or be declared in `ST` using the `{external}` keyword.

 ### Example